chocolatey/chocolatey-workshop-internalizer/PITCHME.md

 <br>

 @ul[](false)
+- At the `Customize Jenkins` screen click `Select plugins to install`
+- Click Install
 - At `Create First Admin User` screen click `Continue as admin`
 - Click Save and Finish
 - Click Start using Jenkins